kedro-org/kedro-devrel/blog_post_collaboration/deploy_Kedro_pipelines_on_EMR.md

 The `kedro package` command only packs the source code and yet the `conf/` directory is essential for running any Kedro project.

 Therefore it needs to be deployed separately as a `tar.gz`  file.
 It is important to note that the contents inside the `conf` directory needs to be zipped and **not** the `conf`  folder entirely.
 Use the following command to zip the contents inside the conf directory and generate a `conf.tar.gz` file containing all the `catalog.yml`, `parameters.yml` and others for running the Kedro pipeline.
-It will be used with `spark-submit` for the `--archives` option for unpacking the contents into a `conf` directory .
+It will be used with `spark-submit` for the `--archives` option for unpacking the contents into a `conf` directory.

 ```bash
 tar -czvf conf.tar.gz --exclude="local" conf/*
 ```

-## 5. Create entrypoint For Spark application
+## 5. Create an entrypoint for the Spark application

-Create an `entrypoint.py` file that the Spark Application will use to start the job.
+Create an `entrypoint.py` file that the Spark application will use to start the job.

 Example below: